 The Standard Deviation is a measure of how spread out numbers are.

 Following is a plot of normal distribution (or bell-shaped curve) where each band has a width of 1 standard deviation

-Suppose σ=1.5, This tells you that the bulk of data/observations are 1.5 standard deviations on either side of the mean.
+Suppose σ=1.5, This tells you that the bulk of data/observations is 1.5 standard deviations on either side of the mean.
 A low standard deviation indicates that the values tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the values are spread out over a wider range.

 Units of SD are in the same units as that of data

-SD enables to determine with a high accuracy, the values of the frequency distribution in relation to the mean.
+SD enables to determine with high accuracy, the values of the frequency distribution in relation to the mean.

-Formula of SD for Population:-
+The formula of SD for Population:-

-Formula of SD for sample:-
+The formula of SD for sample:-

 The important change is “N-1” instead of “N” (which is called “Bessel’s correction”).